 In our Zunil and Amatitlan locations (Guatemala), as elsewhere, identified areas of concern are paired with detailed action plans to mitigate them.
-Our efforts in this field are informed by legal requirements, but also by the expressed needs of the surrounding community and Ormat's wider corporate standards for ensuring environmentally sustainable operations.120 reforestation program for local school children, which involves over a dozen local schools to promote awareness of the importance of local environmental conservation efforts.

-For example, in 2019 we conducted a water quality assessment at our Amatitlan site, which was found to be well within acceptable parameters.
+Our efforts in this field are informed by legal requirements, but also by the expressed needs of the surrounding community and Ormat's wider corporate standards for ensuring environmentally sustainable operations.120 our Amatitlan site, which was found to be well within acceptable parameters.
 For instance, no negative impacts were detected in terms of pH level, and no nitrates were found.

-With regards to other environmental factors, we have not discovered negative impacts resulting from our operations on local flora and fauna, and no noise pollution complaints were received from the local community over the last year.
-At Ormat's power plant in Amatitlan, the staff hosts an annual
+For example, in 2019 we conducted a water quality assessment at ered negative impacts resulting from our operations on local flora and fauna, and no noise pollution complaints were received from the local community over the last year.
+At Ormat's power plant in Amatitlan, the staff hosts an annual reforestation program for local school children, which involves over